tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/子账号或协作者安全设置_intl.md

-When creating or managing sub-users, you can make sub-users being authenticated twice before they log in to or perform sensitive in Tencent Cloud.
-Since these settings are highly related to your account security,  if you are a sub-account or collaborator,  you can only allow your primary account or users who have CAM administrative privileges to complete these settings.
+When creating or managing sub-users, you can set requirements that sub-users need to go through two-step authentication before they can log in to Tencent Cloud or perform sensitive operations within Tencent Cloud.
+Since these settings directly affect account security, if you are a sub-account user or collaborator,  you can only accept these security settings made by the primary account or users who have CAM administrative privileges.

 CAM sub-users are allowed to configure the following operation settings: